Film Densifier & Squeezer

 The right drying route improves conveying, pelletizer intake, and final extrusion behavior instead of focusing on one machine in isolation.

-Search patterns around this topic repeatedly show the same confusion: buyers compare machines by motor or heater size before deciding what the drying stage really has to do.
+The same mistake drives most drying-stage RFQs: comparing machines by motor or heater size before deciding what the drying stage really has to do.

 Mechanical dewatering and final drying are treated as the same process decision.